-This is why the Durable POA is considered best Power of Attorney form Florida.
-In all instances (with exception of the healthcare power of attorney) of the power of attorney documents between two parties, the arrangement becomes nullified in the event of the grantor’s incapacitation.
-The purpose of the durable power of attorney is to allow the agent to continue to make legal decisions on the grantor’s behalf up to the grantor’s death.
+This is why the Durable POA is considered the best Power of Attorney form in Florida.
+In all instances (with the exception of the healthcare power of attorney) of the power of attorney documents between two parties, the arrangement becomes void in the event of the grantor’s incapacitation.
+The purpose of the durable power of attorney is to allow the agent to continue making legal decisions on the grantor’s behalf up to the grantor’s death.

-The friend, relative, or even business that you select to be your agent will have the power to act on your behalf regarding your health care (such as a Medical Power of Attorney Document) or financial decisions.
+The friend, relative, or even business you select to be your agent will have the power to act on your behalf regarding your health care (such as a Medical Power of Attorney Document) or financial decisions.
 You must choose an agent who will not abuse the powers you formally grant them and will act in your best interests.

 An attorney-in-fact (agent) in Florida is only held responsible for intentional misconduct, not for bad decisions.

-Changes to Powers and Superpowers
+Changes to Powers

 Under the new law, this phrase in your POA does not automatically give your agent fiduciary powers.
-As of October, 2011, the principal must specifically designate the powers the designed agent will have.
-The agent cannot sell your home, manage your investments or transfer assets to your relatives unless you specifically give them these powers in the durable POA form.
-These powers are granted by initialing by those powers on the durable power of attorney form.
+As of October 1, 2011, the principal must specifically designate the powers the agent will have.
+The agent cannot sell your home, manage your investments, or transfer assets to your relatives unless you specifically give them these powers in the durable POA form.
+These powers are granted by initialing those powers on the durable power of attorney form.

-What Else Does the New Law Change?
+What Else Does the 2011 Law Change?

-What If I Have A POA from Another State?
+What If I Have a POA from Another State?